front-end-foundations/session1/readme.md

 - Use the inspector to change the `div` tag to an `article` tag.

+There are only a small [number](https://www.w3schools.com/tags/) of html tags but each has a meaning.

 ### User Agent Styles

 User agent styles are the default styles for HTML elements.
-By default the browser has placed margins above and below the header, paragraph and on all four sides of the body.
+By default the browser places margins above and below the header, paragraph and on all four sides of the body.
 These default styles make sure that the content is understandable even in the absence of a style sheet.

 ### Block vs Inline

-Most HTML tags or elements all have a default `display` property which is set to `block` which means that they create a rectangular region in the browser.
+Most HTML tags or elements all have a default `display` property set to `block` which means that they create a rectangular region in the browser.

 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<span>` tag is used to create arbitrary inline elements.

 Try:

-- Use the inspector to set the em tag to `display: block`.
+- Use the inspector to set the em tag to `display: block`

-The paragraph tag - `<p>` - creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.
+The paragraph tag `<p>` creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.

 A `<div>` tag is a block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

+Try:

+- Use a completely fabricated html tag and set its display property to block in the CSS

 ### HTML, CSS and JavaScript Comments